Oregon State University: Main campus (Corvallis)

-Branch campus (Bend)
+OSU-Cascades (Bend)

-In 2016 OSU completed the construction of a branch campus in Bend.
+In 2016 OSU completed the construction of a 10-acre branch campus in Bend.
 This campus is called OSU-Cascades and offers students living in Oregon's central region an opportunity to attend select classes closer to their homes.

+As of 2023, the branch campus stretches across 30 acres in southwest Bend, with options to grow into 90 more acres of OSU-owned land nearby.
+The latest goal is to attract around 5,000 students per year within the next decade.
+As of 2023, enrollment was around 1,400 students.